Peggy, my younger sister, wept bitterly on her first day of school.

 Mom earned the nickname “Bunny” because of her constant hopping up and down as a toddler.
 She strode like an athlete.

-Not one of us matched her as a jock, though we engaged in enough team sports to learn the value of working cooperatively in a group.
+Not one of us matched her as a jock, though we engaged in enough team sports to learn the value of collaborating in a group.
 (That prepared me for endless meetings and office politics at work.)

 Mom cared little about fripperies.
 She was the only woman enrolled in the community auto-repair class and often ducked under the hood of her car with the mechanic.
 She dickered for and sold all her own cars.